-The methodological framework for SLMS was mainly adopted from the NFMS and FRL/ FREL 2020 with addition of new method for assessment of forest degradation under the current assignment.
-The already notified national definition of forest was adopted for the SLMS.
+The methodological framework for SLMS was mainly adopted from the NFMS and FRL/ FREL 2020 with new addition of method for assessment of forest degradation under the current assignment.
+The national definition of forest was adopted for the SLMS.
 The national definition defines the forest as "A minimum area of land of 0.5 ha with a tree crown cover of more than 10 % comprising trees with the potential to reach a minimum height of 2 meters.
 This will also include existing irrigated plantations as well as areas that have already been defined as forests in respective legal documents and expected to meet the required thresholds as defined in the national forest definition of Pakistan."
-Definition for forest degradation was developed and notified under current assignment of developing the Sub-NFMS (M&MRV).
-The same was adopted for assessment of the forest degradation through SLMS.
-Forest degradation is defined as ""Human induced long-term losses within forest persisting of at least four years or more due to changes in canopy cover i.e., open (11-30%), sparse (31-50%), medium (51-70%), dense (>70%) resulting in reduction in forest carbon stock and not qualifying as deforestation".
+Definition for forest degradation was developed and notified, and adopted for the current Sub-NFMS (M&MRV).
+Forest degradation is defined as "Human induced long-term losses within forest persisting of at least four years or more due to changes in canopy cover i.e., open (11-30%), sparse (31-50%), medium (51-70%), dense (>70%) resulting in reduction in forest carbon stock and not qualifying as deforestation".
 Freely available optical satellite imagery and a desktop-based workflow using QGIS, Orfeo Toolbox and limited Python/R Programming were agreed and used for implementing of the SLMS.

 The methodological framework for the Sub-National Forest Inventory was also adopted mainly from the NFMS, 2020 with slight modification and adjustments.
 The Sub-National Forest Inventory comprised of two parts; 1) Field Surveys and data collection and; 2).
 Data storage, analysis and development of EFs.
 The inventory design comprised of sample design, layout of sample plots, teams building and trainings, collection of plot data and samples, lab tests and determination of carbon contents in litter, shrubs and soil.
 Systematic 10' x 10' grids were generated over the entire country, which were adjusted to the forest mask of 2012 and then densified to 5' x 5', 2.5' x 2.5', 1.5' x 1.5' grids according to the number of calculated plots using the WINROCK Sample Calculator.
-A total of 370 plots (74 clusters) were initially calculated for forest inventory in Punjab.
-For data storage and processing OpenForis Collect data management software and MS Power BI software were used.
+A total of 245 plots (49 clusters) were calculated for forest inventory in AJK.
+For data storage and processing OF Collect data management software and MS Power BI software were used.
 Moreover, excel spreadsheets were also used to crosscheck the Power BI analysis.

 In addition to available diameter-height estimation models, new models were developed from the collected inventory data in excel spreadsheet and were then reviewed and improved using Powe BI and R software.
 For tree biomass estimation existing allometric equations developed by Ali et al. 2017, Ali, 2019 and Ali 2020 were used which covered 64% of tree species with around 90% of the basal area.
-For remaining conifer species generic coniferous allometric equation used by Ali et al., 2017 was applied.
-Similarly, for the remaining broadleaved species, the allometric equation developed by Chave et.al.
+For remaining conifer species generic coniferous allometric equations used by Ali et al., 2017 was applied.
+For the remaining broadleaved species, the allometric equation developed by Chave et.al.
 2014 was used.

 The methodological Framework of GHG-Inventory mainly comprises guidelines for compilation and reporting on human induced forest-related GHG emissions by sources and removals by sinks.
-Though, the GHG-I is mainly prepared at the national level however, under the Sub-NFMS requisite data and information will be compiled at the Sub-national level and will be shared with national focal point for preparing and reporting the national level GHG-Inventory and reporting to the UNCCC secretariate.
+Though, the GHG-I is mainly done at the national level however, under the Sub-NFMS requisite data and information will be compiled at the Sub-national level and will be shared with national focal point for preparing and reporting the national level GHG-Inventory and reporting to the UNCCC secretariate.